Forricide/still-feel-alive/Chapter 12.md

 A flood of people.

-There are no cars on the road.
+There are no civilian cars on the road.
 It's incredible how much *space* vehicles take up; now that they're almost entirely relegated to the side of the road, there is a surprising of space on the streets to maneuver.
 Considering, of course, that every single person in the entire city is outside.

 She attempts to scan the mass of people.
 They're moving through the city fast, the armored van hardly waiting for people to get out of its way.
+Families with small children avoid them entirely on sidewalks, hurrying towards the nearest bunker; single people in their mid-twenties thread their way through the crowd, some wearing gang symbols; the injured and elderly lag behind, forming little divots in the current.

+Newter is in the van with her.
+Sarah had recommended against it, but it had ultimately been his choice.
+The rest of the team is already out of the city, heading north.

+*"I'll keep you company, maybe help a bit with S n' R. Besides, things are easier for you when I'm around, right?"*

 "Looking for someone?"

-Newter is in the van with her. *"I'll keep you company, maybe help a bit with S n' R."* He doesn't look as calm as he sounds, repositioning himself every few seconds.
+He doesn't look as calm as he sounds, repositioning himself every few seconds.
 Leaning forward, then back, then looking around the van.
+One officer eyes him, gun in hand.

 "I'm not sure."